 Best Pants for Long Flights

 If you’re not a legging person, you can find some great travel pants that work well.
 Look for soft, quick-drying fabrics, and soft or elastic waistbands.
 I’ve really fallen in love with these Columbia pants.
-Men can wear jeans but might prefer athletic or travel pants.
+But lately, I’ve been hooked on wearing these Eddie Bauer Departure Joggers, and these pact Airplane pants (note, I’m 5’9″ and the pact pants do fit me like cropped pants).

-I also love prAna pants and these three all have a stretch waist: Fernie Beach Pants (lightweight and loose), Koen Pant (a bit more stylish and slim silhouette), Summit Pant (loose with a bit of style and comes in short and long lengths).
+I also love pants that have a stretch waist like the prAna Fernie Beach Pants (lightweight and loose), prAna Kanab Pant (a bit more stylish and slim silhouette), and Spanx AirEssentials Wide Leg pants.
+I have the AirEssentials jumpsuit and love the material but jumpsuits are definitely not travel-friendly!

 What Shirts to Wear on a Long Flight